 Soft Bits for Sevens are also sorting me with some half doors, and a rear tonneau cover.

-Be ready for Winter fun drives on no time
+Be ready for Winter fun drives on n

 Thought I'd check over the cooling side of the car, as the gauge was always showing it as running hot, even without any physical symptoms.